Chapter 6: Multiple Qubits and Entanglement

 • $\{\sqrt{X}, \text{CNOT}, R_z(\theta)\}$ - used by some hardware platforms

-The choice of gate set depends on what the physical hardware can natively implement.
-Superconducting qubits, trapped ions, and photonic systems each have different native gate sets.
+The choice of gate set depends on the physical hardware.
+Superconducting qubits, trapped ions, and photonic systems each have different native gate sets, but universality guarantees they can all perform the same computations.

 The Solovay-Kitaev theorem

-A natural question: how efficiently can we approximate a desired gate using gates from a finite set?
+A natural question: how efficiently can we approximate a desired gate using a finite gate set?
 The Solovay-Kitaev theorem provides a remarkably strong answer.

 6.7 The No-Cloning Theorem